deckhouse/virtualization/docs/USER_GUIDE.md

 ### Migrating disks to other storage

-In paid editions, you can move a disk to another storage by changing its storage class.
+In commercial DP editions, you can move a disk to another storage by changing its storage class.
 The move works both for disks defined in the VM specification and for disks attached as a separate resource.

 {{< alert level="warning" >}}
 The virtual machine must be in the `Running` phase, and the source and target storage must be of the same type.
 You can't move a disk from a file system volume to a block device or the other way around.